How to use Google Analytics to optimise your conversion rate?

 Keep an eye on the bounce rate

-- Segment, to segment, segmentation
+Segment, to segment, segmentation

-How do these visitors get to your e-commerce site?
+How do these visitors get to your eCommerce site?
 Measuring the number of visitors to your site is a first step but this analytical data without segmentation is useless.
 It is not enough to know the number of visitors but also the media they use.
 This allows you to get to know the users better, but also to segment the data, which in large quantities is difficult to analyse.

 In addition, as you go deeper into the data analysis, analyse the behaviour of visitors for each segment according to their medium.
 The difference between conversion rates on mobile, tablet and desktop will help you identify which channel to focus on.